-- 1/1/Yr.
-1 Start of experience period, potential for first loss to be incurred

 - 12/31/Yr.1 Experience Period

 - 12/31/Yr.
 2 Experience Period

 - 12/31/Yr.
 3 End of experience period

 - 3/31/Yr.
 4 Start of data collection and analysis

 - 7/1/Yr.
 4 Rates filed with regulators

 - 9/1/Yr.
 4 Approval of rates received

 - 1/1/Yr.
 5 New rates first used

 - 12/31/Yr.5 These rates no longer used

 - 12/31/Yr.
 6 Expiration of last policy using this rate filing

 In the Schedule, the analysis phase of the ratemaking process begins only three months after the end of the experience period.
 Some insurers wait longer to start the ratemaking process in order to permit loss data to mature.
 Many losses incurred during the experience period would not yet have been reported to the insurer.
 This Filing Schedule assumes that the new rates will become effective on January 1 of Year 5, one year after the end of the experience period.
 They will remain in effect until December 31 of Year 5, two years after the end of the experience period.
 However, the policies issued on December 31 of Year 5 will remain in force until December 31 of Year 6.
-Thus, the last loss under these rates will be incurred three years after the end of the experience period will be incurred three years after the end of the experience period.

-first losses occurred on which the rate calculation was based.
+Thus, the last loss under these rates will be incurred three years after the end of the experience period and six years after the beginning of the experience period, when the first losses occurred on which the rate calculation was based.
 Some insurers shorten this process slightly by filing new rates every six months or issuing six-month policies.
 Others follow a longer cycle.